Welcome

 WALLABY - led by B. Koribalski and L. Staveley-Smith - is the top-ranked spectral line survey.
 It will observe the sky up to declinations of +30 degr over the frequency range of 1130 - 1430 MHz, ie velocity range of -2,000 to +77,000 km/s at approx. 4 km/s resolution.
 Assuming a Tsys of 50 K we will integrate for 8h (or more) per field.
 See our survey proposal for details.

-ASKAP will consist of 36 x 12-m antennas (4072 sq m) with phased array feeds providing a field-of-view of 5.5 deg x 5.5 deg (= 30 sq deg) operating in the range 0.7 - 1.8 GHz, i.e. ideal for large HI line and 20-cm continuum surveys.
+ASKAP consists of 36 x 12-m antennas (4072 sq m) with phased array feeds providing a field-of-view of 5.5 deg x 5.5 deg (= 30 sq deg) operating in the range 0.7 - 1.8 GHz, i.e. ideal for large HI line and 20-cm continuum surveys.
 The inner 30 antennas (3400 sq m) of ASKAP are optimally arranged in a 2-km configuration, delivering an angular resolution of 30".
-A further six antennas will be placed at larger distances (baselines up to 6-km), giving an angular resolution of ~10".
+A further six antennas are placed at larger distances (baselines up to 6-km), giving an angular resolution of ~10".

 The first ASKAP antenna arrived on site in December 2009.
 The picture at the top shows the fully assembled antenna on its pad in Western Australia (WA).
 Phased array feed (PAF) design is on-going with testing under way on the Parkes 12-m test antenna.
-Recent Tsys results of the PAF MkII system are very encouraging (close to Tsys = 50 K across the band). --- Construction of all 36 ASKAP antennas is now complete.
-PAFs are currently installed on four antennas (1, 3, 6 & 8); two more PAFs are undergoing final system tests before delivery to the site.
+Recent Tsys results of the PAF Mk2 system are very encouraging (close to Tsys = 50 K across the band). --- Construction of all 36 ASKAP antennas is now complete.
+PAFs are currently installed on all six BETA antennas (1, 3, 6, 8, 9 and 15).
 Engineering commissioning is continuing and will soon be including first spectral line observations.

 Computing